The Best Sugar Cookie Recipe, Plus a Sugar Cookie Q & A

-Don’t wait to apply sprinkles, because the icing dries out and the sprinkles bounce off instead of staying on the sugar cookie.
+Don’t wait to apply the sprinkles!
+Once the icing dries out, the sprinkles bounce off instead of staying on the sugar cookie.

 If you like a simpler look, you can lightly press colored sprinkles into the dough before baking.
 We like using colored sugars or vanilla sugar, because they hold their color and shape well.
 Larger, softer sprinkles work best when teamed with frosting.

 When we make homemade vanilla extract, the vanilla beans still have a little flavor left in them (even after being used twice).

 We strain out the extract, and mix the leftover vanilla beans with granulated sugar in a mason jar.
 The beans give the sugar a light vanilla flavor.

 The key to getting cookies that look the same is consistency in how you make the cookies.

 When rolling the dough, make sure to roll the dough to the same thickness each time.
 Space cookies evenly on the pan, and bake them the same amount of time each time.